3MFConsortium/spec_securecontent/3MF Secure Content.md

 -	There could be several consumers for the same 3MF file and at the same time some consumers might have more than a pair of public and private keys, e.g. for different job types.
 To provide simultaneous access to all authorized parties, the CEK for a confidential resource may be encrypted several times, one for each different potential consumer.

+ - A trusted public key exchange is outside of this specification and needs to be handled by the specific ecosystem.

 - Alternative wrapping schemes might also be supported by a consumer, for example using a symmetric KEK which might be delived to the consumer(s) by any extenal mechanism to the 3MF file.

 The KEK-CEK wrapping scheme provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the CEK with different KEKs.